dmurfet/deeplinearlogic/README.md

     - Check in the copy and pattern copy examples that the "algorithm" being learned is comprehensible
     - How blurred is the memory state?
 - **Details of training**
-    - Initialisation of the weights
+    - Initialisation of the weights?
-    - Regularisation
+    - Regularisation (to e.g. force the memory to be used "properly")
     - Different optimiser?
-    - What batch sizes, training size, controller state size, memory size to use?
+Many papers use RMSProp rather than Adam.
+	- Gradient clipping?
+	- Noise?
+	- Curriculum learning?
 - **Various**
     - Implement initial and terminal symbols in the input sequence
     - Train on `N = 20` and test on `N > 20` length sequences
     - From binary sequences to sequences from a general alphabet

-    - At the moment the output sequence has to be the same length as the input sequence
-- **Engineering**
-    - Often on the hard tasks (e.g. pattern) the models get to low error, e.g. `0.000225` and then jump back to `0.5` and stay there.
-Why?
-Is there a way to fix this?
+## Some lessons learned

+- We default to `controller_state_size = 100` in all our experiments now.
+In the beginning we tried `50` or even `30` but the models often failed to converge, and this is not allowing us to really distinguish the NTM and Pattern NTM.
+This is also the same dimension as the controller in the original NTM paper.

 ## Setting up TensorFlow on AWS

 Following the instructions [here](https://aws.amazon.com/blogs/ai/the-aws-deep-learning-ami-now-with-ubuntu/) for the AWS Deep Learning AMI with Ubuntu.
 Our current machines are